 The Astonishing X-Men ongoing series took full four years to complete a 25-issue storyline.
 As a result, Shadowcat being Put on a Bus was spoiled by Messiah Complex: since its events couldn't take place before it, Kitty was nowhere in sight.
 The series is notoriously hard to fit into Marvel continuity, as it appears to take place over at most a few weeks, but the second arc is set prior to House of M (Xavier and Magneto are hanging out on the ruined Genosha), the third is set after Secret War (Maria Hill has taken over from Nick Fury as director of SHIELD), and the final arc includes a dialogue reference to Civil War having happened!
 The series was first written by Joss Whedon and then Warren Ellis continued the trend.
 The reason is the same.

 Un-Canceled: The original X-Men title was canceled after seven years of horrible sales and no popularity (it was revived nine months later, but only published reprints of earlier issues).
 It was basically seen as a poor-man's version of the Fantastic Four.
-Then it was rebooted with all new characters like Nightcrawler, Storm, and Colossus, along with minor Hulk villain Wolverine.
+Then it was rebooted with all new characters like Nightcrawler, Storm, and Colossus, along with minor Hulk antagonist Wolverine.
 Under the skilled writing of Chris Claremont, it became Marvel's flagship title throughout the '80s and '90s.

 Madelyn Pryor was originally intended to be just as she appeared - a woman who looked exactly like Jean, but nothing more.
 However, when plans were started to resurrect Jean to reform the Original X-Men for the 25th anniversary of the title, a major problem presented itself - Scott and Maddy had married and were happy.
 That's when the Summers marriage fell apart.
 Hence the twist that she was a clone engineered by Mister Sinister, her becoming the Goblyn Queen and her death during Inferno.